-Docker Machine is a tool that let us install Docker Engine on virtual hosts on various platforms, on local environment as well on cloud.
-With Docker Machine, we can easily install docker hosts a Windows machine, a MAC machine or on cloud platform like AWS, AZURE etc.
+Learn how to create & manage Docker Hosts on VirtualBox with Docker Machine.
+Docker Machine is a tool that lets us install Docker Engine on virtual hosts on various platforms, on the local environment as well on the cloud.
+With Docker Machine, we can easily install docker hosts a Windows machine, a MAC machine, or on cloud platforms like AWS, AZURE, etc.

-As we know that Docker Engine runs natively on Linux machines, so its pretty easy to get Docker working on Linux machines but for other OS like MAC or Windows this was a problem.
-So Docker Machine was introduced, especially for older versions of MAC & Windows (there are new native Docker apps for latest OS).
-Not meant only for Windows or MAC, Docker machine also provides efficient way to provision multiple Docker hosts on local as well as cloud network.
+As we know that Docker Engine runs natively on Linux machines, so it's pretty easy to get Docker working on Linux machines but for other OS like MAC or Windows, this was a problem.
+So Docker Machine was introduced, especially for older versions of MAC & Windows (there are new native Docker apps for the latest OS).
+Not meant only for Windows or MAC, Docker machine also provides an efficient way to provision multiple Docker hosts on local as well as a cloud network.

 (Recommended Read: Step by Step guide for creating Docker Image)

 1- We need to have VirtualBox installed on our machines.
 To install VirtualBox, kindly refer to our detailed article on “Installing VirtualBox on CentOS & Ubuntu”.

 2- We should also have docker installed on our system.
 To install Docker on your system, refer to the article “Create your first Docker Container”